 WAIVERS Periodic analysis allows the State Department of Health (DOH) to issue waivers to reduce costly testing for compounds that have been proven not to be a threat in our area.
 DOH waived testing for Asbestos through December 2019.
-For Source 4, testing for Volatile Organics (VOCs) was done in 2016, Inorganic Chemicals (IOCs) testing is scheduled for 2018, Herbicides & Pesticides were tested in 2017 and Soil Fumigants are waived.
+For Source 4, testing for Volatile Organics (VOCs) was done in 2016, Inorganic Chemicals (IOCs) testing was done in 2018, Herbicides & Pesticides were tested in 2017 and Soil Fumigants are waived.
 Source 5 (wells 1, 2&3) testing for Herbicides & Pesticides is scheduled for 2019 and soil fumigants are waived, VOCs were done in 2017, IOCs scheduled for 2019.
 The City tested for Synthetic Organic Chemicals (SOCs) (general pesticides) for Source 5 in 2012 with no detects.

-Lead and copper were tested for at a distribution of 10 taps across the system in 2015 and the system was found to be well within the standard.
+Lead and copper were tested for at a distribution of 10 taps across the system in 2018 and the system was found to be well within the standard.

 Radionuclide testing was required under an initial monitoring rule and was conducted in 2001 and 2004; and Radium 226, 228, and Gross Alpha were tested in 2008.
-Testing for Radionuclides (specifically gross alpha and radium 228 for Source 5) was accomplished in 2015 and scheduled to be tested again in 2018.
+Testing for Radionuclides (specifically gross alpha and radium 228 for Source 5) was accomplished in 2018.
 For Source 4, Gross Alpha was tested in 2016 and Radium 228 is scheduled for 2020.